 IV.
 Student Learning Outcomes Student Learning Outcome Assessment 1.
 Be sure and complete your student learning outcomes assessment for each course online through the C3MS system.
 When the program review form is online, the resources that you tie to your student learning outcomes will be included here on this form.
 2. Are additional resources needed to accomplish your student learning outcome goals that were not included in C3MS report?
 If yes, identify the resource, as well as the purpose and rationale for each resource.
 Identified Resource Purpose If requesting funding, provide a rationale for how each request supports one or more college strategic initiative and/or supports student learning.
 PSME Center Staff Tutoring to bring students up to speed Student learning Assessment Staff Determine the students level of core knowledge Student learning; A supplemental course with gateway assessment offering that will enhance otherwise missing math/problem-solving skills is going to be a powerful boost to retaining students in Physics.
-Reassign Time Create Bridge Gateways For the gateway testing, we should tackle the ones that are in most dire need first.
+Reassign Time Modify labs to be more hands on/ For the labs, we should tackle the ones that are in most dire need first, identify what equipment could be purchased to improve them, and then make the \$\$\$ requests.

 V. Departmental Engagement 1.
 What standing committees, if any, does your department maintain?
 What are the committee charges and membership?
 There are regular department meetings.
 Over the past few years the Physics department has had strong off-campus outreach.
-This has been done via the Math Show, Amatyc CMC3, talks with DA, and Stanford internships.
+This has been done via the Physics Show, AAPT, PTSOS, DEEP/UCSC, talks with Hayward, S&E field trips and Stanford internships.
 2. What interdepartmental collaboration beyond college skills has your department been involved in during the past 4 years?
 The chemistry, physics , math and biology coordinate and collaborate on scheduling, articulation and grants.
 The sciences are very collaborative and often work together.
 3. What has your department done since its last program review to establish connections with schools, institutions, organizations, businesses, and corporations in the community?
 Working with local K-12 schools.
 Participate in CSUEB and SJSU articulation meeting.
 4. In what ways if any, are you or have you worked with area high schools to align curriculum from the high school to your course?
-There are AP guidelines but can cause an issue for a transfer student.
+This is not possible since the physics courses need to articulate with 4 year colleges.
 5. In what ways if any, are you working with CSUs, UCs, private, or out-of-state institutions to align courses and develop articulation agreements ?
-This is complete for Math.
+This is complete for Physics.
 Summary of Planning Goals and Action Plans 6.
 What are your goals with respect to departmental engagement and how will those goals be measured?
 The department needs to continue doing cooperative work such as scheduling and internships at Stanford.
 7. Are additional resources needed to accomplish departmental engagement goals?
 If yes, identify the resource, as well as the purpose and rationale for each resource.
 Identified Resource Purpose If requesting funding, provide a rationale for how each request supports one or more college strategic initiative and/or supports student learning .
 Release time Write proposals New interdisciplinary programs.